IKVM: Status

 The IKVM organization also maintains IKVM.Maven.Sdk, an extension to the .NET PackageReference system that allows direct references to and transpiling of Maven artifacts.
 IKVM.Maven.Sdk is also available on NuGet.org.

 Example

 The following is a .NET application written in Java, which prints the list of files in the current directory.

-Note that in IKVM, the System.* namespace in .NET is written as cli.System.*.
+In IKVM, the System.* namespace in .NET is written as cli.System.*.